The Domus Aurea: The Nero's House of Gold and his eccentric life in Rome

 Rome wanted to forget Nero and his embarrassingly ostentatious palace, but the influence of the Domus Aurea lived on.
 When the palace was rediscovered in the fifteenth century, its frescoes inspired artists such as Raphael, whose designs for the Vatican were clearly influenced by the Domus Aurea.
 Nor was the palace’s opulence forgotten, as modern companies including hotels, estate agents and wine manufacturers use the “Domus Aurea” branding to suggest wealth and luxury.

-Visiting the remains of the Domus Aurea today is a fascinating experience, as you walk through vast underground corridors admiring the frescoes – still beautiful despite the water damage – that captivated the imaginations of the Renaissance.
+When visiting Rome, a Domus Aurea tour is a must see, it's a fascinating experience as you walk through vast underground corridors admiring the frescoes – still beautiful despite the water damage – that captivated the imaginations of the Renaissance artists.
 The octagonal room, believed to be the location of Nero’s rotating ceiling, has an oculus in the dome, reminiscent of the Pantheon.
 As you watch the sunlight streaming in through the hole, imagine the young man falling into the Domus Aurea from the hill above, accidentally rediscovering one of the greatest buildings in Roman history.

 ~by Alexandra Turney~